-- administrative activities of MSGs; - provision and support of nationality (minority) public functions; - provision and support of nationality (minority) media; - public culture development of community and social participation; - public culture promotion of traditional community cultural values; expenditures declared under the governmental function of education.
+- administrative activities of MSGs; - provision and support of nationality (minority) public functions; - provision and support of nationality (minority) media; - public culture development of community and social participation; - public culture promotion of traditional community cultural values; expenditures declared under the governmental function of education.24

-&lt;sup>22 Interview with Éva Váradi on 6 July 2023.
+22 Interview with Éva Váradi on 6 July 2023.

-&lt;sup>23 Interview with Éva Váradi on 6 July 2023.
+23 Interview with Éva Váradi on 6 July 2023.

-$^{24}$ Act XXV of 2022 on the 2023 central budget of Hungary, annex 10 (Rules on task-based support for municipal and regional MSGs).
+24 Act XXV of 2022 on the 2023 central budget of Hungary, annex 10 (Rules on task-based support for municipal and regional MSGs).